TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/lb-telemetry.md

 # Configure a Load Balancer Telemetry

-Do you know: 8 of 10 "Configure a Load Balancer Telemetry" issues were once solved by using the resources below.
+Did you know: 8 of 10 "Configure a Load Balancer Telemetry" issues were resolved using the resources listed below.

 ## **Recommended Documents**